Piszmog/cloudconfigclient/README.md

 ### Spring Cloud Config Server v3.x Changes

+The following is only for certain versions of SCCS v3.x.
+If a file is not being found by the client, the following may be true.

-SCS v3.x slightly changed how files are retrieved.
+SCCS v3.x slightly changed how files are retrieved.
 If the Config Server specified a directory in the `searchPaths`, the path should be excluded from the `GetFile(..)` invocation.

 For example if `common` has been specified in the `searchPaths` and the file `common/foo.txt` needs to be retrieved,